 Vitamins That Are Good for Your Skin

 Proper vitamin C intake can help you maintain healthy skin.
-Just 8 ounces of Florida Orange Juice is an excellent source of vitamin C providing 90-140% of the Daily Value!*
+Just 8 ounces of Florida Orange Juice is an excellent source of vitamin C providing more than 100% of the Daily Value!*

 Detailed Nutrition Information